Wanda Tulfo Teo: Early life and education

-Wanda Tulfo-Teo was born as Wanda Corazon Teshiba Tulfo on November 4, 1952, to Ramon Silvestre Tulfo Sr. and Caridad Alvar Teshiba in Kidapawan, Cotabato.
-She has two sisters and seven brothers.
+Tulfo-Teo was born Wanda Corazon Teshiba Tulfo in Manila on November 4, 1952, to Ramon Silvestre Tulfo Sr. and Caridad Alvar Teshiba in Kidapawan, Cotabato, a housewife, who died in 2024, at the age of 97.
+She has two sisters and seven brothers,namely Tuchi, Bong, Joseph, Edelle, broadcasters Ramon, Ben and Erwin.

-For her elementary education Tulfo-Teo attended the Notre Dame of Jolo College in Sulu and for her high school studies attended Pillar College of Zamboanga City where she graduated from in 1969.
+For her elementary education, Tulfo-Teo attended the Notre Dame of Jolo College in Sulu and for her high school studies attended Pillar College of Zamboanga City where she graduated from in 1969.
 She obtained a bachelor's degree in business administration from St. Theresa's College in Quezon City.

 Career

-Tulfo has been actively working in the tourism sector for more than two decades.
-In the 1970s she was employed by airliners and later served posts in various tourism-oriented organizations.
+Tulfo-Teo has been actively working in the tourism sector for more than two decades.
+In the 1970s she was employed by airlines and later served in various tourism-oriented organizations.

 Early years

 In the 1970s, she worked as a flight attendant for Filipinas Orient Airways and Air Niugini Airways.
-In the same period, she also worked as a ground personnel for Philippine Airlines and was assigned in its ticketing office.
-From 1980 to 1981, she taught business administration at the Ateneo de Davao University as an instructor and worked as an account manager for GT Philippines from 1980 to 1995.
+In the same period, she also worked as ground personnel for Philippine Airlines and was assigned to its ticketing office.
+From 1980 to 1981, she taught business administration at Ateneo de Davao University as an instructor and worked as an account manager for GT Philippines from 1980 to 1995.

-She is also a co-owner of a travel agency, Mt.
-Apo Travel and Tours where she served as its president from 1994 to June 2016, when she divested herself of any involvement in the company following her appointment to the Department of Tourism.
+She is the co-owner of Mt.
+Apo Travel and Tours,[3] a travel agency, serving as its president from 1994 to June 2016, when she divested herself of any involvement in the company following her appointment to the Department of Tourism.